-- 9.00am start to approx 12.00pm finish on Saturday morning.
-Toss to be done by 8.45 - In many instances there will be games scheduled on pitches for the afternoon so PACE OF PLAY is important and the below guidelines should be adhered to. - Coaches to ensure an equivalent of 20 overs per hour are maintained and that the change of innings are completed as quickly as possible.
-Duration should therefore be 3 hrs. - 5 overs bowled at the same end.
-No bowler bowls successive overs. - Pitch length: 18m - 9-a-side try and avoid carrying extra players - 30 overs per innings one innings per side 8 ball maximum per over. - Max 5 overs per bowler.
-No bowler may bowl a 4th over until ALL others have bowled 3. - 6 ball minimum for all batters THREE Bonus runs for the bowling side for dismissals inside the first 6 balls for each batter. - Compulsory retirement at the end of the over having faced 30 deliveries, INCLUDING wides and no balls.
-Once all players have batted, those batters who have been retired can return in the order they retired.
+- Boys or Girls primarily Year 6 at the start of the season - 9.00am start Toss to be done by 8.45 - Games take approx 3 hours approx 12.00pm finish on Saturday morning. - 8-a-side (same as pre-Christmas) try and avoid carrying extra players - 20 overs per innings one innings per side (8 ball max except last over) - 5 overs bowled at the same end.
+No bowler bowls successive overs. - Max 3 overs per bowler.
+No bowler may bowl a 3rd over until ALL others have bowled 2. - 6 ball minimum for all batters THREE Bonus runs for the bowling side for dismissals inside the first 6 balls for each batter.
+Batters may be fully dismissed from the 7th ball - NO BONUS RUNS FOR THAT DISMISSAL. - WHEN DISMISSED WITHIN THE FIRST 6 BALLS THE BATTER SHOULD CHANGE ENDS WITH THE NON STRIKER - Compulsory batting retirement after facing 25 legitimate deliveries INCLUDING wides and no balls.
+Once all players have batted, those batters who have been retired can return in the order they retired with the exception of those dismissed during their "Grace Period".
 Coaches are NOT allowed to retire batters earlier than these delivery limits unless they are playing with more than 9 players and spreading the innings equally.
-Last man standing applies. - Wides and no-balls score 1 run plus any extra runs scored and are re-bowled up to a maximum of 8 balls per over, except in the final over of each innings, when 6 legitimate balls must be bowled. - The ball after a NO BALL becomes a 'free hit' so the only dismissal mode is run out.
-If the last ball (up to 8) of an over is a wide or no ball then 2 runs are awarded as no free hit for the no ball can occur. - 142g leather ball from Kookaburra range. - 40m boundary, where possible - No fielders should be within 10m forward of the wicket of the batsmen on strike. - Back foot LBW applies
+Last Batter Standing applies. - NEW IN 2019 Batters dismissed during their "Grace Period" may not return as a retired batter if they reach their retirement limit. - NO LBW's - Wides and no-balls score 1 run plus any extra runs scored and are re-bowled up to a maximum of 8 balls per over, except in the final over of each innings, when 6 legitimate balls must be bowled. - The ball after a NO BALL becomes a 'free hit' so the only dismissal mode is run out.
+If the last ball (up to 8) of an over is a wide or no ball then 2 runs are awarded as no free hit for the no ball can occur. - Tighter legside wide's halfway to 'Test Match' - 135g 142g leather ball from approved manufacturers - 18m pitch - Fielding exclusion zone - Boundaries are set at 40m